-Implementing the ten principles into strategies and operations

-UN Global Compact Advanced Criteria References Criterion 1: The COP describes mainstreaming into corporate functions and business units.
-CEO Statement The following best practices are described in our COP VP Statement Place responsibility for execution of sustainability strategy in relevant corporate functions (procurement, government) Management Approach affairs, human resources, legal, etc) ensuring no function conflicts with company's sustainability commitments and Key priorities and progress 2018 objectives.Align strategies, goals and incentive structures of all Understanding and managing our human rights risks business units and subsidiaries with corporate sustainability strategy.
+Implementing the ten principles into strategies and operations implementing the ten principles into strategies and operations UN Global Compact Advanced Criteria References Criterion 1: The COP describes mainstreaming into corporate functions and business units.
+CEO Statement The following best practices are described in our COP VP Statement Place responsibility for execution of sustainability strategy in relevant corporate functions (procurement, government Management Approach affairs, human resources, legal, etc) ensuring no function conflicts with company's sustainability commitments and Key priorities and progress 2018 objectives. • Align strategies, goals and incentive structures of all Understanding and managing our human rights risks business units and subsidiaries with corporate sustainability strategy.
 Assign responsibility for corporate sustainability implementation to an individual or group within each business unit and subsidiary.
-Design corporate sustainability strategy to leverage synergies between and among issue areas and to deal adaptively with trade offe adequately with trade-offs.Ensure that different corporate functions coordinate closely to maximize performance and avoid unintended negative impacts.
-Criterion 2: The COP describes value chain implementation The following best practices are described in our COP Value chain Improve sustainability in the supply chain Analyze each segment of the value chain carefully, both upstream and downstream, when mapping risks, opportunities and impacts.
+Design corporate sustainability strategy to leverage synergies between and among issue areas and to deal adequately with trade-offs.
+Ensure that different corporate functions coordinate closely to maximize performance and avoid unintended negative impacts.
+Criterion 2: The COP describes value chain implementation The following best practices are described in our COP Value chain The following best practices are described in our eon Improve sustainability in the supply chain Analyze each segment of the value chain carefully, both upstream and downstream, when mapping risks, opportunities and impacts.
 Understanding and managing our human rights risks Communicate policies and expectations to suppliers and other relevant business partners Implement monitoring and assurance mechanisms (e.g. audits/screenings) for compliance within the company's sphere of influence.
-Undertake awareness-raising, training and other types of capacity building with suppliers and other business partners